netceteragroup/skele/packages/system/README.md

 ])
 ```

-This way the subsystem instantiation order, and therefore the **extension order** will be stable in all
+This way the Unit instantiation order, and therefore the **extension order** will be stable in all
 environments.

-But ultimately, if you wish that an extension provided by subsystem `A` has more precedence (comes later in
+But ultimately, if you wish that an extension provided by Unit `A` has more precedence (comes later in
-the extension order) than the extension provided by subsystem `B`, it is better **not to rely on the instantiation
+the extension order) than the extension provided by Unit `B`, it is better **not to rely on the instantiation
 order at all**, but to make this ordering more explicit.
 You can do that by just introducing `B` as dependency
 of `A`, even though you aren't accessing this object: